Activity 4.1: How was the Korean Independence Movement Impacted by Wilson’s Fourteen Points?

 Persuasive Letter

-- Have students take on the persona of Korean schoolgirls and compose a persuasive letter to President Wilson asking the U.S. to take a position in favor of Korean Independence.
-See directions under Lesson 4 Assessments.
+• Have students take on the persona of Korean schoolgirls and compose a persuasive letter to President Wilson asking the U.S. to take a position in favor of Korean independence.

 Resources